ManifoldScholar/manifold-docs/_docs/projects/customizing/layout.md

 The interface is very plastic, so you can drag/drop elements from one quadrant (e.g., left-side link) to another (right-side button), and the system will change the link/button behavior accordingly.

 When creating a new button or link a drawer will slide open from the right and prompt users for a title, a type, and then what the button/link should relate to.
-Because button and links are oriented around their type, we will consider them along those lines:
+Because button and links are oriented around their type or action, we will consider them along those lines:

+<a name="actionsLink"></a>
 #### Link

 Links point to any content, either hosted on Manifold or remotely, that can be described with a URL.
 Two examples: a link can be used to create a button that reads "Buy Now" and links to the publisher's shopping cart.
 Or a link could be used to show a link to related content on the author's personal website.

+<a name="actionsRead"></a>
 #### Start Reading

 The Start Reading action allows a publisher to create a button/link that will direct readers to the opening page of a specific text loaded to the project.